kevinpalis/gobii-hdf5/NAM/0Readme.txt

 3. N markers for M samples
-   A. Contiguous block of markers and samples haploblock.c takes two arguments: the number markers and the number of samples.
+   A. Contiguous block of markers and samples haploblock.c takes two arguments: the number of markers and the number of samples.
 The results are stored in file "haplotest.out" and the elapsed.time in "haplotest.log".
-   B. Random distribution of markers and samples h5fetchbatch.c takes as arguments up to 60 pairs of
+   B. Random distribution of markers and samples haplarray.c takes two arguments:  the number of markers and the number of samples.
+The results are stored in file "haplarray.csv" and the elapsed.time in "haplarray.log".
-<Sample number> <Marker number> [<Sample number> <Marker number>] ...
-It is called repeatedly by the Perl script haplofetch.pl, which stores all the results in a two-dimensional N x M array in memory, then writes the array to the csv file "haplotest.csv" and logs the elapsed time in "haplotest.log".
-Times were recorded separately for the first step of reading into the memory array and the second step of writing out to the disk csv file.
-The second step was less than 1% of the total.

 Note:
 For the bigger test cases it's necessary to increase the system stacksize